aatifsohel/100-days-of-code/round-2-log.md

 ### R2D44 - May 08, 2023
 Today, I learned about asynchronous javascript topics: call back hell, promise and fetch API, consuming promises, chaining promises and handling rejected promises.
 I coded around 2 hours.

+### R2D45 - May 13, 2023
+Today, I learned about how to handle javascript rejected promises and throwing errors manually.
+Throwing errors manually is the only way of displaying errors.
+That's why it is necessary to handle rejected promises.
+Learned how to use `.then()`, `.catch()` and `.finally()` method.
+Today, I coded for an 1 hour and 30 minute.